This post was originally published in November 2022.

 1492 Blake Ave, Los Angeles, CA 90031

 Roam Yoga was founded by husband and wife Chad Dennis and Jennifer Perry.
-In the front-desk area, which is indoors, you’ll find their tie-dye clothing brand, Max Roux.
+In the front-desk area you’ll find their tie-dye clothing brand, Max Roux on display.

-This has probably been my favorite yoga class I’ve taken in LA.
-You’re on a gorgeous breezy outdoor patio listening to the birds and the soothing music in the background.
+This was probably the best yoga class I’ve ever taken in LA, with the gorgeous breezy outdoor patio, listening to the birds and the soothing music in the background.
 The class ended with a nice meditation session.
 When I opened my eyes, I could see an airplane flying across the stark blue sky.
 If you go, make sure you book an outdoor class!

 Jennifer DMed me back her answers from Costa Rica, where she and Chad are currently building a center.